Betula nigra: Taxonomy

-Betula nigra is a tree that falls into the family of Betulaceae, which is commonly known as the Birch or Alder Family.
+Betula nigra is a tree that classified in the family Betulaceae, which is commonly known as the Birch or Alder Family.
 This family comprises six genera (Alnus, Betula, Carpinus, Corylus, Ostrya, and Ostryopsis) and includes alders, birches, hornbeams, and hazelnuts.
 Species within this family, along with Betula nigra, are shrubs or trees that grow along stream sides or in poorly drained soils throughout the Northern Hemisphere.
 Betulaceae is included within the order Fagales, which branches from the Rosid clade.

 Habitat and range

-The river birch is often found in low-elevation regions from as north as Massachusetts to as south as northern Florida.
+The river birch is often found in low-elevation regions from as north as New Hampshire to as south as northern Florida.
 It can be found extending west to Kansas and east to the coast where proper habitat conditions occur.
 As its name depicts, this birch is found along stream-sides.
 It can also be a prominent species found in forested wetland communities and in areas containing moist soil, such as floodplains.
 States include: Alabama, Arkansas, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Mississippi, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, West Virginia, and Wisconsin.

-River birch is best placed in USDA hardiness zones 4-9.
+River birch is best placed in USDA hardiness zones 4–9.